robotmitchum/ir_tool/README.md

 Supports wav, flac and aif formats for input and output

 ![Alt Text](screencaps/irt_screencap_01.png)

 ## Installation

+For Windows users, an executable is available on this page, you don't need to install Python to use it

-This project was developed and tested with Python 3.12.7
+This project was developed and tested with Python 3.12.8

 Additional required packages :